 However, there are some key exceptions to this default rule, and they center on the severity of your injuries.
-When you’re seriously hurt in a rear-end or other type of collision, you CAN pursue the other motorist under a theory of liability called negligence in the practice of law.
+When you’re seriously hurt in a Florida rear-end collision or another type of accident, you CAN pursue the other motorist under a theory of liability called negligence in the practice of law.

 - The other motorist had a duty to exercise reasonable care when driving;